ROSELYN HOUSE SCHOOL / THE RHISE SERVICE

 Inappropriate / disturbing / challenging behaviours can be interpreted as a symptom or communication of an underlying need or difficulty.
 In order to address such behaviours, we must address these underlying needs / difficulties.
 It is crucial to identify, understand and then address/support the underlying factors that impact on children and young people, such as Speech, Language and Communication Difficulties, attachment difficulties, unhelpful thought processes or learning needs.

 Some inappropriate / disturbing / challenging behaviours can be avoided or significantly reduced and managed through proactively promoting and supporting positive social, emotional and mental health.
-Roselyn House School tolerates a wide variety of behaviours but does not accept them as inevitable and unchangeable.
+Roselyn House School and tolerates a wide variety of behaviours but does not accept them as inevitable and unchangeable.
 An individual’s behaviours will be prioritised and through planned intervention and adherence to the rewards and sanctions in the policy, ensure that the consequences to behaviour are specific and limited.

 All systems, teaching and management of the school focus on the promotion, establishment and internalisation of socially acceptable and appropriate behaviours for example, the Roselyn House School Code and individual IEBP’s.